 European shares bounce after volatile week

-Dec 6 (Reuters) - Oil stocks helped drive a rebound in European stocks on Monday after sharp losses late last week when fears about the Omicron variant and the U.S. monetary policy outlook weighed on investor sentiment.
+Dec 6 (Reuters) - Oil stocks fuelled a rebound in European equities on Monday from sharp losses late last week when uncertainty over the Omicron variant and the direction of U.S. monetary policy had weighed on investor sentiment.

+The pan-European STOXX 600 .STOXX rose 0.6% after ending last week with slight losses.

-Helping allay some concerns over Omicron, a South African health official said over the weekend that the variant caused mild infections, while top U.S. infectious disease official Anthony Fauci told CNN "it does not look like there's a great degree of severity" so far.
+Some concerns about the worrying Omicron variant were eased following comments from health officials.
+A South African health official said the strain caused mild infections, while top U.S. infectious disease official Anthony Fauci told CNN, "it does not look like there's a great degree of severity" so far.

+"The positive news coming out of Africa is good for risk appetite, as markets are now starting to think Omicron may be less severe as previously thought, and that European authority measures are as far as they'll go," said Stuart Cole, head macro economist at Equiti Capital.

+"Last week's losses are likely to be taken back this week if people see that Omicron isn't as deadly as previous mutations, and as the European Central Bank remains wedded to their transitory inflation line."

+Just Eat Takeaway.com TKWY.AS slipped 5.2% to the bottom of the STOXX 600 after Bernstein downgraded the stock to "market perform".
+Other food delivery firms Delivery Hero DHER.DE and Deliveroo ROO.L plunged ahead of an EU Commission ruling on gig workers later this week.

+European banks UniCredit CRDI.MI and Deutsche Bank DBKGn.DE added 3.2% and 1.9%, respectively, following J.P.Morgan upgrades.

-Among stocks, French construction materials company Saint-Gobain SGSI.BO rose 1% after announcing it was acquiring all shares in U.S.-based GCP Applied Technologies GCP.N in a deal valued at around $2.3 billion.
+French construction materials company Saint-Gobain SGSI.BO rose 0.9% on plans to acquire all shares in U.S.-based GCP Applied Technologies GCP.N in a deal valued at around $2.3 billion.

-Just Eat Takeaway.com TKWY.AS slipped 3.3% after Bernstein downgraded the stock to "market perform, while Deutsche Bank DBKGn.DE added 2.9% after J.P.Morgan upgraded the stock to "overweight".

 (Reporting by Anisha Sircar in Bengaluru; Editing by Sriraj Kalluvila)